 Note the net income

-The net income is the amount of money left after a businessman subtracts taxes and other deductibles such as expenses and cost from gross income.
+The net income is the amount of money left after a businessman subtracts taxes and other deductibles such as expenses and costs from gross income.

 The first step of creating a yearly budget is noting down the actual net income.
 The businessman should not overestimate the figure as this would seriously distort the budget.
-If the amount the businessman notes is too high, then there is a risk of creating an expensive yearly budget.
+If the amount the businessman notes is too high, then creating an expensive yearly budget is a risk.
 If the amount noted is too low, the businessman runs a risk of creating a budget that insufficiently supports the business.

 Track the expenditures

 The second step of creating a yearly budget is tracking the businessman’s spending.
 Tracking of expenditure can help identify major unnecessary spending which is financially crippling the business.
-A business person can track spending by doing the following:
+For example, a business person can track spending by doing the following: